sockheadrps/PyProfileDataGen/README.md

 ### Clone or save
 ![](assets/clonesave.png)

 ### Open the folder you just saved this repo to, as well as the folder containing your profile repo.
-Move the highlited files
+Move the highlighted files
 ![](assets/movefiles.png)

 ### open your profile README.md and add